alpaka-group/llama/documentation/pages/user/views.rst

 Unfortunately C++ lacks some language features to express data and function locality as well as dependence of data.

-The first shortcoming is what language extension like cuda, OpenMP, OpenACC, you name it try to solve.
-The second is mostly tackles by vendor specific compiler extension.
+The first shortcoming is what language extensions like cuda, OpenMP, OpenACC, you name it try to solve.
+The second is mostly tackled by vendor specific compiler extension.
 Both define new keywords and annotations to fill those gaps.
-As LLAMA tries to stay independent from specific compiler vendors and extension C preprocessor macros are used to define some directives only for a sub set of compilers but with a unified interface for the user.
+As LLAMA tries to stay independent from specific compiler vendors and extensions, C preprocessor macros are used to define some directives only for a sub set of compilers but with a unified interface for the user.
 Some macros can even be overwritten from the outside to enable interoperability with libraries such as alpaka.

 Function locality
 ^^^^^^^^^^^^^^^^^